 Humbot users tend to value simplicity and fair pricing, so here's the straight talk on each option.

 If you want the highest bypass rate and most consistent results: UndetectedGPT starting at $19.99/month (free tier available) is the obvious move.
-20-24 point higher bypass rate (96% vs 72%), 2 full points higher readability (9.2 vs 7.2).
-It costs more than Humbot, but the consistency gap is massive, especially against Originality.ai where Humbot drops to 45.5%.
+A 20-plus point higher bypass rate (96.2% vs the low-to-mid 70s), 2 full points higher readability (9.2 vs 7.2).
+It costs more than Humbot, but the consistency gap is massive, especially against Originality.ai where Humbot is weakest.

-If you want a premium tool and don't mind the price: StealthGPT at $32/month is the legacy player with an 82% bypass rate.
-It's a meaningful improvement over Humbot (about 10 points), but you're paying over 3x more for it.
-And it still sits 14 points below UndetectedGPT while costing $12 more per month.
+If you want a premium tool and don't mind the price: StealthGPT is the legacy player with an 80% bypass rate in our testing.
+It's a meaningful improvement over Humbot (about 8 points), but it's one of the pricier options and still sits well below UndetectedGPT.
 Hard to make the math work.

-If you create marketing or blog content specifically: WriteHuman at $18/month is optimized for editorial content.
-Its 78% bypass rate handles most content platform detectors, and the output has a natural editorial voice.
+If you create marketing or blog content specifically: WriteHuman is optimized for editorial content.
+Its 78% bypass rate handles most content-platform detectors, and the output has a natural editorial voice.
 Worth considering if your use case is exclusively content marketing.

-If you need to spend less: BypassGPT at $12/month is the same price as Humbot.
+If you need to spend less: BypassGPT sits around the same price as Humbot's entry plan.
 Its 68% bypass rate is slightly lower than Humbot's in our testing, so there's no real reason to switch laterally.
 If budget is tight, start with UndetectedGPT's free tier to see the quality difference before deciding.

 If you're an ESL student: Pay attention.
 The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of non-native English essays as AI-generated.
 You're already fighting uphill.
-A tool that drops to 45.5% success against Originality.ai (like Humbot) is not reliable enough for your situation.
+A tool that is weakest exactly where it matters most, against Originality.ai, like Humbot, is not reliable enough for your situation.
 You need UndetectedGPT's consistent sub-5% Turnitin scores.

-What we'd avoid: GPTinf at $9.99/month makes no sense as a Humbot upgrade.
-It's slightly cheaper but performs worse (65% bypass rate, 6.8/10 readability).
+What we'd avoid: GPTinf makes no sense as a Humbot upgrade.
+It's slightly cheaper but performs worse (45% bypass rate, 6.8/10 readability).
 If you're leaving Humbot, go up.
 Not sideways.

 The easiest advice we can give: try UndetectedGPT's free tier.
 Process the same text through both tools and compare the output.
 The difference speaks for itself.